reactjs/react-router-tutorial/lessons/02-rendering-a-route/README.md

 render(<Router/>, document.getElementById('app'))
 ```

-That's not going display anything until we configure a route.
+That's not going to display anything until we configure a route.

 Open up `index.js` and